meskone1224/zelcash/README.md

-# Zelcash 1.1.0
+# Zelcash 1.2.0

-INNOVATIVE  INTELLIGENT  INSPIRING
+This Branch is for testing...

-Zelcash is a fork of 1.0.14 Zcash aiming to provide decentralised development platform via ZelNodes and ZelTreZ.
+This branch is a fork of 1.0.15 Zcash aiming to provide decentralised development platform via ZelNodes and ZelCore.

 POW asic resistant with Equihash (144,5) also known as Zhash with personalisation string ZelProof.